futuregrid/manual/docs/source/vampir.rst

 of displayed values.
 Different metrics like the average duration of messages passed from sender to recipient or minimum and maximum bandwidth are offered.
-To change the type of value that is displayed, use the context menu optionÂ \ *Set Metric*.
-Use theÂ \ *Process Filter*Â to define which processes/groups should be displayed.
+To change the type of value that is displayed, use the context menu option \ *Set Metric*.
+Use the \ *Process Filter* to define which processes/groups should be displayed.

 **Note**: A high duration is not automatically caused by a slow communication path between two processes, but can also be due to the